katydecorah/katydecorah.github.io/notes/_posts/2023-04-25-achalasia.md

 I tracked my heartburn from January 2020 until March 2022.
 I stopped tracking because that's when I found out that I never had heartburn.

 But for over 2 years, I dutifully tracked my (alleged) heartburn.
-At this point, I was 3 years into symptoms which included waking often with heartburn-like pain and difficulty swallowing.
+At this point, I was 3 years into having trouble swallowing foods and waking through the night with heartburn-like pain.

 I did all the tests and saw all the specialists, but everything came back normal.
 My doctor said, "I know you're uncomfortable, but there's not much else I can do."
 I coped the best way I knew how; I created an iOS shortcut that added a row to a Google spreadsheet to track the date and time of my heartburn.
 There were charts.

-{% include img.html src="2023-04-25-achalasia.png" alt="A bar chart depicting the number of hearburn occurrences by month spanning from January 2000 through March 2022." width="1760" height="954" %}
+{% include img.html src="2023-04-25-achalasia.png" alt="A bar chart depicting the number of heartburn occurrences by month spanning from January 2000 through March 2022." width="1760" height="954" %}

+If I couldn't fix the pain I had with swallowing food and drink then surely I could cure heartburn.
 I ran experiments to see if my heartburn changed.
 I tried:

 - gluten-free
 - low-acid